Client: California Regional Centers

 This service design created an economically viable service utilizing digital and physical tools, created jobs, facilitates ongoing collaboration between complex stakeholders, and provides a much-needed service.
 This is what good business should be.

 This service is scarce.
 Because of the need and value of this service, it caught the attention of academics, advocates, and practitioners.
 I added an addendum for group learning after starting a partnership with Dr. Laurie Sperry, a leader in the field.
-This created jobs within the Education department, and the option for a social learning environment.0.
+This created jobs within the Education department, and the option for a social learning environment.
+We scaled to individualized and group learning.

 Planned Parenthood is the largest sexual and reproductive health education provider in the country.
 California has one of the largest populations in the US.
-Every Planned Parenthood in California now has a contract on file with every Regional Center in California.
+From 2019-2023, Every Planned Parenthood in California had a contract on file with Regional Centers for these education and healthcare services.

 PPNorCal has facilitated group training events for other service providers and specialists to better disseminate awareness and resources throughout Northern Ca.